 Our research showed that providing opportunities for advancement and professional development improve employees' overall satisfaction and retention.
 The ability to advance and continue learning in the field helps prevent burnout.
-100% of employees at Anti-Defamation League, MAZON, Jewish Federation Valley Alliance and Westside Jewish Community Center, demonstrated in Figure 5, believe that professional development opportunities are provided inside their agency, and all employees at National Council for Jewish Women believe that professional development opportunities.
+100% of employees at Anti-Defamation League, MAZON, Jewish Federation Valley Alliance and Westside Jewish Community Center, demonstrated in Figure 5, believe that professional development opportunities are provided inside their agency, and all employees at National Council for Jewish Women believe that professional development opportunities are provided outside their agencies.
 Overall, organizations are promoting professional development, whether inside or outside of their agency.